Supercritical Poincar\'e-Andronov-Hopf bifurcation in a mean field quantum laser equation: Abstract

 \section{Abstract}

-We study the dynamics of a non-linear Gorini-Kossakowski-Sudarshan-Lindblad equation with mean-field Hamiltonian that describe a simple laser under the mean field approximation.
-The open quantum system is formed by a single mode optical cavity and a set of two level atoms, each coupled to a reservoir.
+We deal with the dynamical system properties of a Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation with mean-field Hamiltonian that models a simple laser by applying a mean field approximation to a quantum system describing a single-mode optical cavity and a set of two level atoms, each coupled to a reservoir.
 We prove that the mean field quantum master equation has a unique regular stationary solution.
 In case a relevant parameter $C_\mathfrak{b} $, i.e., the cavity cooperative parameter, is less than $1$, we prove that any regular solution converges exponentially fast to the equilibrium, and so the regular stationary state is a globally asymptotically stable equilibrium solution.
-We obtain that a locally exponential stable family of periodic solutions is born at the regular stationary state as $C_\mathfrak{b} $ passes through the critical value $1$.
-Then, the mean-field laser equation has a Hopf bifurcation at $C_\mathfrak{b} =1 $ of supercritical-like type.
-Thus, we establish the mechanism by which the full quantum dynamics yields the bifurcation scenario at $C_\mathfrak{b} =1 $ of the Maxwell-Bloch equations describing the laser, under consideration, in the semiclassical laser theory.
-Moreover, applying our main results we find the long-time behavior of the von Neumann entropy, the photon-number statistics, and the quantum variance of the quadratures.
-We develop a new technique for proving the exponential convergence in open quantum systems based on a new variation of constant formula.
+We obtain that a locally exponential stable limit cycle is born at the regular stationary state as $C_\mathfrak{b} $ passes through the critical value $1$.
+Then, the mean-field laser equation has a Poincar\'e-Andronov-Hopf bifurcation at $C_\mathfrak{b} =1 $ of supercritical-like type.
+Namely, we derive rigorously, at the level of density matrices --for the first time--, the transition from a global attractor quantum state, where the light is not emitted, to a locally stable set of coherent quantum states producing coherent light.
+Moreover, we establish the local exponential stability of the limit cycle in case a relevant parameter is between the first and second laser thresholds appearing in the semiclassical laser theory.
+Thus, we get that the coherent laser light persists over time under this condition.
+In order to prove the exponential convergence of the quantum state, as the time goes to $+ \infty$, we develop a new technique for proving the exponential convergence in open quantum systems that is based in a new variation of constant formula, which is obtained by combining probabilistic techniques with classical arguments from the semigroup theory.
+Furthermore, applying our main results we find the long-time behavior of the von Neumann entropy, the photon-number statistics, and the quantum variance of the quadratures.